 Lowndes Park

-Lowndes Park is a major historic feature of Chesham and was donated to the town in 1953 by the Lowndes family.
+Lowndes Park, is located off St. Mary's Way (HP5 1HU) and is a major historic feature of Chesham that was largely donated to the town in 1953 by the Lowndes family.
 Today, the park spans 36 acres and is managed by the Council.
-The Park is a Green Flag park, an award made by the Civic Trust recognising it as one of the best green spaces in the country.
-Please contact the Town Hall with any queries about the park by email: admin@chesham.gov.uk or by phone on 01494 774842 or in person (Monday to Friday 10 am to 4.30pm).
+Please contact the Town Hall with any queries about the park by email: enquiries@chesham.gov.uk or by phone on 01494 774842 or in person (Monday to Friday 10 am to 4.30pm).